 Sam Savitt of North Salem, N.Y. – who lived from 1917 to 2000 – was considered the most accomplished American equestrian artist of his generation, and perhaps the most prolific, too.
 He was the official artist of the United States Equestrian Team and illustrated more than 130 books.
 He also wrote 15 books and co-authored two others.
 Many were short stories aimed principally at young people, though he also wrote about the U.S. Equestrian Team, rodeo, wild horses and other equine-related topics.
 His classic Draw Horses with Sam Savitt (published in 1981) is still in print.
 (It was translated into French in 2009.)

-His drawing style was spare and sketch-like and he was known for capturing the movement of horses with energy and authenticity, with an economy of strokes.
-He painted and drew horses in a variety of media, including oil, watercolor, acrylic, pencil, gouache, ink and charcoal.
+His drawing style was spare and sketch-like and he was known for capturing the movement of horses with energy and authenticity, doing so with an economy of strokes.
+He painted and drew horses in a variety of media, including oil, watercolor, gouache, pencil, ink and charcoal.

 He worked for numerous commercial accounts and did portraits for such clients as Austine and William Randolph Hearst Jr., August Busch, Raymond Firestone and Jean Kennedy Smith.
 His widely sold “Sam Savitt’s Guide to Horses” is in the collection of the Smithsonian Institution.
 This was the first in his series of information charts about horses.